singleron-RD/CeleScope/docs/CONTRIBUTING.md

 ```

 ## Docs
 There is a python script at the root of this repo `generate_docs.py` to generate documents for each released step.
+The generated docs are in the `docs` folder.
 It will collect:
 - Docstring of the step class.
-The Docstring should have sections named `Feature` and `Output`.
+The Docstring should have sections named `Features` and `Output`.
 - Help infomation in `get_opts_{module_name}`

+Released assays will be added to `manual.md`.

 ## Tests
 If you add new steps, you need to create a small data for integration tests.
 There is a test example in `celescope/tests/test_multi.py`.
 To run this example: